 Tufts Research Experience is a highly competitive program that fills up quickly.
 We highly recommend applying as early as possible.
-Update 4/28/21: Due to overwhelming demand for Summer 2021, the Tufts Summer Research Experience has reached its capacity and we are not able to accept additional applicants.
+This program also offers F-1 Visas for eligible students -- please see the 'International Students' section below for more information.

 |Program||Application Opens||Deadline: All Materials*||Deadline: Deposit^||Deadline: Payment||Deadline: Enrollment Forms|